Can grandchildren contest a will?

 To pursue a claim under the 1975 Act, you must first establish that you are eligible to do so.
 There are a number of categories of eligible claimant but, for grandchildren, the most relevant are either that they were dependent on the Deceased or were treated by them as a “child of the family”.
 If eligibility can be shown, the Court will consider all of the circumstances of your claim to decide if an award should be made.

-If you think you may have a claim against your late grandparent’s estate on these grounds, please contact a member of the Specialist Disputes team to discuss your situation further and click here to view our Guide to Will Trust and Estate Disputes.
+If you think you may have a claim against your late grandparent’s estate on these grounds, please contact a member of the inheritance disputes team to discuss your situation further.